 Abstract

-Summary: Extracting chemical features like Atom-Atom Mapping (AAM), Bond changes (BC) and Reaction Centres (RC) from biochemical reactions help us understand the chemical composition of enzymatic reactions.
+Summary: Extracting chemical features like Atom-Atom Mapping (AAM), Bond changes (BC) and Reaction Centres (RC) from biochemical reactions helps us understand the chemical composition of enzymatic reactions.
 Reaction Decoder is a robust command line tool, which performs this task with high accuracy.
-It generates RXN files with AAM, highlights bond changes and creates images of the mapped reaction.
-This helps users analysis metabolic pathways and compare reactions based on these features.
+It supports standard chemical input/output exchange formats i.e. RXN/SMILES, computes AAM, highlights bond changes and creates images of the mapped reaction.
+This aids in the analysis of metabolic pathways and the ability to perform comparative studies of chemical reactions based on these features.

-Availability and Implementation: This software is implemented in Java, supported on Linux and Mac OSX, and freely available at https://github.com/asad/ReactionDecoder
+Availability and Implementation: This software is implemented in Java, supported on Windows, Linux and Mac OSX, and freely available at https://github.com/asad/ReactionDecoder

 Contact: asad@ebi.ac.uk